quantify-os/quantify-scheduler/docs/tutorials/Acquisitions.md

 The basic structure of the returned acquisition data is that it is an {class}`xarray.Dataset`, which consists of multiple {class}`xarray.DataArray`.
 Each of these {class}`xarray.DataArray`s correspond to one acquisition channel.

-It is important to understand, that this tutorial is Qblox-specific with regards to setting up the hardware configuration, and setting up the physical wiring for the hardware, but the schedules and protocols and the return data formats are backend independent.
+Important to note, this tutorial is Qblox-specific with regard to setting up the hardware configuration and setting up the physical wiring for the hardware, but the schedules and protocols and the return data formats are backend independent.

 ### Initial setup